davidwtbuxton/verydisco/README.md

 Tests
 -----

+Tests are configured to run with Python versions 3.7 and 3.8.
 Install nox and run tests:

     $ pip install nox
     $ nox